LucasRossi3/LucasRossi3/README.md

 </div>

 <h2 align="center">
-  "A persistência é o menor caminho do êxito".
+  "Persistence is the shortest path to success".
 (Charles Chaplin)
 </h2>